Seven reasons to really treasure your first cuddle

 The incredible impact of close contact

 This world is a strange and different place for your newborn.
-Hear from our baby feeding expert, Sue Battersby, on how that amazing first cuddle with your new arrival doesn’t just feel great to you, but impacts their sleep habits, immunity, stress levels and more.
+Hear how that amazing first cuddle with your new arrival doesn’t just feel great to you, but impacts their sleep habits, immunity, stress levels and more.

 As a new mother, holding your baby close for the first time can be an amazing experience, as you savour the feeling of the new life lying on your tummy.
 But placing a newborn baby on a mother’s bare skin, a technique known as skin-to-skin contact, is about so much more than giving your child their first cuddle.
 Skin-to-skin contact can create remarkable health benefits primarily for the baby but also for the mum.1-5